 What to do if buying a home without building regulations

-If you are thinking of buying a property which has been renovated or altered without building regulations approval, what do you need to know?
+Thinking of buying a property which has been renovated or altered without building regulations?
+Here's what do you need to know before making an offer.

 Why do building regulations matter?